 3.1 The Board of Derby Homes has delegated responsibility to the Operational Board for the management of Derby Homes' performance measures.
-The report provides information to enable the Operational Board to carry out this responsibility.
+The report was discussed and noted at the Operational Board on 27 June and is presented to the Derby Homes Board for information.